20 highlights from this year's road trip in France

 20. Best repeat favorite – Honfleur

-We ended our France trip this time with a few nights in one of our favorite towns in Normandy.
-Honfleur is always nice and the restaurant selection here is incredibly good.
-A few pans of clams and a few plates of oysters might have been enjoyed here along with some of the area's incredible cheeses.
-A perfect end to a really good road trip in France!
+We wrapped up our France trip with a few nights in one of our favorite towns in Normandy.
+Honfleur never fails to charm, and the restaurant scene here is exceptional.
+We indulged in a few pans of clams, several plates of oysters, and sampled some of the region’s incredible cheeses.
+A perfect ending to an unforgettable road trip through France!

 1. No, but WOW!
 Thank you so much for this post, so much inspiration.
 Hadn't even heard of probably half of the places you visited, so got a lot of places to put on the bucket list.
 All I want now is to check out French castles and eat crêpes, haha!